 22: Major insurance and reinsurance companies (European and Australian) that have adopted coal and/or tar sands divestment policies, resulting in the withdrawal of at least $30 billion from the coal sector.

-0: Major US insurers that have committed to end underwriting or investments in fossil fuel companies and projects
+1: Major US insurers that have committed to limit or end underwriting and/or investments in fossil fuel companies and projects